Recently, we have seen a surge in students asking questions about how they can break into a career in Analytics and Business Intelligence.

-John brings over a decade of business intelligence experience to the Maven team, having worked with companies ranging from Fortune 500 to early stage startups.
+John brings over 15 years of business intelligence experience to the Maven team, having worked with companies ranging from Fortune 500 to early stage startups.
 As a MySQL expert, he has played leadership roles across analytics, marketing, SaaS and product teams.

-John brings over a decade of business intelligence experience to the Maven team, having worked with companies ranging from Fortune 500 to early stage startups.
+John brings over 15 years of business intelligence experience to the Maven team, having worked with companies ranging from Fortune 500 to early stage startups.
 As a MySQL expert, he has played leadership roles across analytics, marketing, SaaS and product teams.

 Ready to become a